 In an elite household, proper arrangements would be made for mourning and wailing.
-Since ancients used to believe that voice of mourning can reach the deceased.
+Since the ancients used to believe that the voice of mourning can reach the deceased.
 For days and weeks, servants, friends, and family will gather to mourn.
 In some cases, even professional mourners were hired, known as “kites of Nephthys.”
 They will lament and regret the glorious spectacle.

 The lower or poor class of Egyptian society couldn’t afford such kindness; however, they would still perform all these rituals in a limited capacity with whatever resources were available.

 The process of Mummification was binding to all Egyptian burials regardless.
 The rich in society would certainly get additional and expensive embalmers than the poorer.
 The corpse was first transported to the embalmers, graded and rinsed with costly ingredients, such as pure myrrh, palm wine, and other preservative elements.
 Then the organs are removed properly following an intricate medical procedure.